huixin-yang/delim/README.md

 - Convert text between different delimiters (comma, semicolon, pipe, tab, newline)
 - Support for custom delimiters
 - Option to add quotes (single or double) to delimited items
+- Duplicates handling: allow or remove duplicate items in the output
 - Clean and intuitive interface with button-based delimiter selection
 - Real-time text conversion
 - Easy copy functionality for results